-The integration of product catalog APIs are required to unlock these use-cases.
+The integrations of product catalog APIs are required to unlock these use-cases.

-AEM CIF Core Components retrieve and exchage data via the CIF supported Adobe Commerce APIs.
-To re-use components, the respective APIs need to be implemented.
+AEM CIF Core Components retrieve and exchange data via the CIF supported Adobe Commerce APIs.
+To reuse components, the respective APIs must be implemented.

-The recommendation for performance critical client-side components is to communicate directly with the 3rd party solution to avoid latency.
+The recommendation for performance critical client-side components is to communicate directly with the third-party solution to avoid latency.

-We recommend to use Adobe I/O Runtime for the integration layer.
-It is included in the CIF add-on for 3rd parties.
+Adobe recommends that you use Adobe Developer Runtime for the integration layer.
+It is included in the CIF add-on for third parties.
 As it works with a microservice-like approach, it is suited well to integrate easily multiple solutions.

 The reference implementation is a great starting point to build the integration to your commerce solution.
 Although it supports GraphQL, it can also be integrated with any other type of API such as REST.

-This integration layer is not required if a 3rd party layer is available (e.g. Mulesoft) or the integration gets build on top of the 3rd party solution.
+This integration layer is not required if a third-party layer is available (for example, Mulesoft) or the integration gets built on top of the third-party solution.

 Connectors provide a good starting for projects.
-They come with a commerce solution specific connection and default API mapping.
-These connectors are built by 3rd parties and not maintained by Adobe.
-Please reach out to the respective partner for information.
+They come with a commerce solution-specific connection and default API mapping.
+These connectors are built by third parties and not maintained by Adobe.
+Reach out to the respective partner for information.

 While connectors help projects to accelerate the commerce integration, they are not plug-n-play.
 Enterprise commerce solutions are heavily customized and require a custom integration.
 Good knowledge of the commerce platform, Adobe Commerce GraphQL schemas, and Adobe I/O Runtime is required.